BooraKaushik/WEBDEV-PROJECT/README.md

 SARK Product review site is a website where users can lookup for products and rate them, developed using React, Redux, HTML5, CSS3, Bootstrap technologies on the frontend.
 The site essentially uses a Free Open API service that provides product information.
 This product Information can be stored on Database.
 This site assumes there are 3 types of users, Customer, Dealer and Admin.
+For the Backend Code of this project Please visit [SARK Product Review Site - Backend](https://github.com/BooraKaushik/SARK-Product-Review-Site-Backend)

 ## Features